Weakness of Correlation Effect Manifestation in BaNi$_2$As$_2$: ARPES and LDA+DMFT study: Results and Discussion

-In Fig.~\ref{ARPES_LDADMFT_bands} we present the LDA+DMFT results compared with the ARPES data.
-It is well known that by varying a beam energy in ARPES experiments one can access different values of $k_z$ component of the momenta~\cite{Damascelli_ARPES_2003}.
+It is well known that by varying the beam energy in ARPES experiments one can access different values of $k_z$ component of the momenta~\cite{Damascelli_ARPES_2003}.
 However to obtain a precise value of $k_z$ one should know an exact geometry of ARPES experiment~\cite{Damascelli_ARPES_2003}, the work function and the inner potential for this particular material~\cite{Brouet_Febased_2012}.
-Since it's difficult to find latter ones (e.g. inner potential), we compare the second derivatives of ARPES data and the theoretical LDA+DMFT calculated spectral function maps at different $k_z$ values.
-In Fig.~\ref{ARPES_LDADMFT_bands} we plotted only three of them: $k_z=0$ (panels a,b), $k_z=0.5\ \pi/c$ (panels c,d) and $k_z=0.95\ \pi/c$ (panels e,f).
-Here $c$ is the lattice constant along the z-axis mentioned above.
+So it is much easier to find the $k_z$ value for given ARPES experiment setup from direct comparison of the second derivatives of ARPES data and the theoretical LDA+DMFT calculated bands at different $k_z$ values.
+Evolution of the LDA+DMFT quasiparticle bands with $k_z$ changing is presented in Figure~\ref{ARPES_LDADMFT_bands}(a).

-In the LDA+DMFT calculated data (white lines on Fig.~\ref{ARPES_LDADMFT_bands}) the quasiparticle band near $\Gamma$-point around $-0.5$ eV is present only at $k_z\approx\pi/c$ (panels e,f).
+In the panels (b) and (c) of Figure~\ref{ARPES_LDADMFT_bands} we present the LDA+DMFT results (red lines) for BaNi$_2$As$_2$ compared with the ARPES data second derivatives with vertical and horizontal polarizations in the X-$\Gamma$-X direction.
+In the theoretical data the quasiparticle band near $\Gamma$-point around $-0.5$ eV (clearly seen in ARPES) is present only at $k_z\approx\pi/c$ (here $c$ is the lattice constant along the z-axis mentioned above).
 At $k_z=0.9\ \pi/c$ this band changes shape and looses similarity to the ARPES quasiparticle band.
 At $k_z=\pi/c$ the band lays slightly above the experimental one.
-Therefore for all following figures of this paper we chose $k_z=0.95\ \pi/c$ and thus the notation of the $\Gamma$-point is (0,0, $0.95\ \pi/c$) and of the X-point is ($\pi/a, \pi/a, 0.95\ \pi/c$).
+Thus we firmly believe that $k_z=0.95\ \pi/c$ provides the best possible agreement of ARPES and LDA+DMFT bands.
+For all following figures of this paper we will use $k_z=0.95\ \pi/c$ and thus the notation of the $\Gamma$-point is (0,0, $0.95\ \pi/c$) and of the X-point --- ($\pi/a, \pi/a, 0.95\ \pi/c$).